-PD-L1 is expressed in T cells, B cells, etc. PD-L2 is mainly expressed in dendritic cells, monocytes, etc. The difference in the distribution of PD-L can help us explain their different roles in the regulation of immune function: PD-L1 is widely distributed in tissues and binds to PD-1 to prevent autoimmunity by inhibiting T and B cell activities.
-The occurrence of disease, while PD-L2 is mainly involved in the regulation of immune responses caused by natural environmental antigens.
-The difference in the distribution of PD-L can help us explain their different roles in the regulation of immune function: PD-L1 is widely distributed in tissues and binds to PD-1 to prevent autoimmunity by inhibiting T and B cell activities.
-The occurrence of disease, while PD-L2 is mainly involved in the regulation of immune responses caused by natural environmental antigens.
+PD-L1 is expressed on many cells, such as T cells and B cells.
+PD-L2 is mainly expressed on dendritic cells and monocytes.
+The difference in the distribution of PD-Ls can help us explain their different roles in immune regulation: PD-L1 is widely distributed in tissues and binds to PD-1 to prevent autoimmunity by inhibiting T and B cell activities, while PD-L2 is mainly involved in the regulation of immune responses caused by natural environmental antigens.

 Figure 1 Transcriptional activation of PD-L1 in response to different signaling pathways (Wang et al 2018)